cvxgrp/scs/docs/src/api/compile_flags.rst

      - True/False
      - 0
    * - :code:`USING_R`
-     - If compiling for use in Rlang
+     - If compiling for use in R
      - True/False
      - 0